yujiterada/yujis-meraki-scripts/terraform-vmx-basic/README.md

 ```
 ### 3. Manually configure _Local networks_ for vMX

-Go to _Security & SD-WAN > Site-to-site VPN > Local networks to advertise routes from vMX to other MXs.
+Go to _Security & SD-WAN > Site-to-site VPN > Local networks_ to configure advertised routes from vMX to other MXs.

 As of Jul 5 2024, an **API endpoint to configure this configuration doesn't exist** (it works for NAT mode MXs), and therefore, doesn't exist in Terraform as well.